Jazira Region: Economy

 The economy of Jazira Canton mainly based on agriculture, it accounts for 17 percent of Syria's agricultural production, in particular wheat and cotton grown there in abundance.
 Being the "bread basket" of Syria, wheat production before the Syrian Civil War used to be around 1,8 million tons per year, at the height of the war however dropping as low as 0,5 million tons.
 The Economy Committee promotes varied vegetable and fruit cultivation instead of the mono-culture of wheat; in Amuda a centre to develop seedlings has been created.
 Development of a greenhouse economy is promoted.
 In Al-Qahtaniyah, an ecological village was founded so that local Rojavan population can acquire experience in ecology from international volunteers.
-By 2020, there have been established 40 workers cooperatives with between five to ten families each.
-Eighteen are organized by Aborija Jin of the Kongra Star, an organization focused on the female activities in the AANES.
+By 2020, there have been established 40 workers cooperatives with between five and ten families each.
+Eighteen are organized by Aborija Jin of the Kongra Star, an organization focused on the female activities in the DAANES.

 The only significant industrial area is in Hasakah.

 Jazira Region is home to several oil fields, among them Syria's best producing one at Rmelan.
-As of summer 2016, oil output in Jazira Region was estimated at around 40,000 barrels per day.
+As of summer 2016, oil output in Jazira Region was estimated at 40,000 barrels per day.
 Some people work at primitive oil refining, which causes health hazards and pollution.
-The oil wealth in combination with the economic blockade of the AANES from the adjacent territories controlled by Turkey, and partially also the KRG, results in a distortion of relative prices; petrol costs only half as much as bottled water.
+The oil wealth in combination with the economic blockade of the DAANES from the adjacent territories controlled by Turkey, and partially also the KRG, results in a distortion of relative prices; petrol costs only half as much as bottled water.

 Electricity is supplied by Tishrin Dam on the Euphrates, within Euphrates Region; apart from that, electricity is produced by diesel generators.

 Taxation

-In July 2017, Jazira Region became the first region in the Autonomous Administration of North and East Syria to introduce an income tax, with citizens' income of above 100,000 Syrian pound (at the time equivalent to around 200 U.S. dollar) per month to be taxed.
+In July 2017, Jazira Region became the first region in the Democratic Autonomous Administration of North and East Syria to introduce an income tax, with citizens' income of above 100,000 Syrian pound (at the time equivalent to around 200 U.S. dollar) per month to be taxed.